garyfishbough/JSON_Formatter/README.md

 # JSON_Formatter
 Simple JSON Formatter

-A simple json formatter, just past in left side window and click the button.
+A simple json formatter, just paste in left side window and click the button.
 Will also minify the json.